shumwaymark/sentinelcam/README.rst

 .. image:: docs/images/CamWatcher.png
    :alt: Sketch of basic camwatcher design

-Depending on how may camera events are occuring at any one time, each **camwatcher** node can support a limited number of ``Outpost`` publishers.
+Depending on how many camera events are occuring at any one time, each **camwatcher** node can support a limited number of ``Outpost`` publishers.
 As the total number of deployed camera nodes increase, additional data sinks will need to be included in the system architecture design to distribute the load.